Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

 The integration region is split into subregions of (approximately) equal spread $s$, defined as

-Minimum and maximum of each subregion are sought using methods from numerical optimization (basically a quasi-Newton search).
-Then, `dividers' are moved around (see picture) to find the optimal splitting.
-This latter procedure can cleverly be translated into the solution of a linear system and is hence quite fast (for details see \cite{Friedman:1981:NPP:355934.355939}).
+The minimum and maximum of each subregion are sought using methods from numerical optimization (basically, a quasi-Newton search).
+Then `dividers' are moved around to find the optimal splitting, see Fig.~\ref{figdivid}.
+This latter procedure can cleverly be translated into the solution of a linear system and is hence quite fast (for details see Ref. \cite{Friedman:1981:NPP:355934.355939}).

-\emph{Phase 2: Sampling}
+\item[]\textnormal{\textit{Phase 2: Sampling.}}

 The subregions determined in Phase 1 are independently sampled with the same number of points each.
 The latter is extrapolated from the results of Phase 1.